-Graphite is used in many industrial settings, most common usage of graphite is in the form of pencil lead.
-It is also used in-between machine parts that undergo constant movement.
-Carbon allows the parts to slide over without friction.
-Graphite is also used as a refractory material that can resist very high temperatures by reflecting heat away from itself.
-Some of the nuclear power plants also use Graphite.
+Graphite is used in many industrial settings, however, the maximum share of the graphite goes to pencil industries.
+It is also used in-between the industrial machines where the machinery parts undergo a constant rubbing.
+This is because, carbon allows the parts to slide over without friction.
+It is also used as a refractory material that can resist very high temperatures by reflecting heat away from itself.
+Some nuclear power plants also use Graphite.

-The powdered(Amorphous) forms of carbon are used in black colour inks some, colouring agents such as pigments.
-Cabon is also added to rubber tyres and some polishes.
+The powdered(Amorphous) forms of carbon are used in black colour inks and some colouring agents such as pigments.
+Carbon is also added to rubber tyres and some polishes.

-Combustion is the process of burning carbon and carbon compounds in the presence of oxygen produce heat and light energy.
-Carbon alone is not highly combustible but the excess of oxygen can burn the carbon compounds Some of the examples of the combustion reaction of organic compounds are
+Combustion is the process of burning carbon and its compounds in the presence of oxygen.
+While heating, the reaction produces a lot of heat and light energy.
+Nevertheless, carbon alone is not highly combustible instead, the presence of oxygen can escalate the process of combustion.
+A combustion reaction is exemplified as ;

 C3H8 (propane) + 5O2 = 3CO2 + 4H2O+ heat and light.
-Propane is a gas present in LPG used for domestic and commercial kitchens for cooking.
-The saturated hydrocarbons produce a clear blue flame and the unsaturated hydrocarbons burn with a yellow flame that indicates the presence of carbon.
-There are 2 types of combustion of hydrocarbons.
-Complete combustion and incomplete combustion.
-Complete combustion can occur only if there is sufficient oxygen (air), and incomplete combustion occurs when there is insufficient Oxygen(air) and the hydrocarbon is in excess.
+Propane is used as LPG(liquid petroleum gas) in the domestic and commercial kitchens for cooking.
+During the combustion, saturated hydrocarbons produce a clear blue flame and the unsaturated hydrocarbons burn with a yellow flame to indicate the presence of carbon.
+There are 2 types of combustion of hydrocarbons, complete combustion and incomplete combustion.
+Complete combustion is possible only under a sufficient oxygen (air), and incomplete combustion occurs while there is oxygen deficit but the hydrocarbon is in excess.

-Oxidation is a chemical reaction that takes place in the presence of oxygen where carbon gets oxidized but it won’t get burnt.
-So the thumb rule is that, though combustion is generally an oxidation reaction, not every oxidation reaction is combustion reactions.
+Oxidation is a chemical reaction that takes place in the presence of oxygen in which the carbon gets oxidized but it won’t get burnt.
+So the thumb rule is that, though combustion is an oxidation reaction, but not every oxidation reaction is combustion.
 Oxidation is also carried out by using oxidizing agents (Oxidants).
-Oxidizing agents are also referred to as oxidants.
-Oxidants are substances that oxidize other substances while undergoing reduction themselves.
+Oxidants are substances that oxidize other substances while undergoing reduction by themselves.
 For instance, alcohols undergo oxidation in the presence of oxidants like alkaline potassium permanganate (KMnO4) to form carbolic acids.
-Similarly, ethanol undergoes oxidation to produce Acetic acid when heated by an Oxidizing agent like alkaline KMnO4.
+Similarly, ethanol undergoes oxidation to produce acetic acid when heated by an Oxidizing agent like alkaline KMnO4.

 The formation of larger molecules by combining radicals is called an addition reaction.
-During an addition reaction of unsaturated organic compounds, a reagent acts in between the double-bonded or triple bonded carbon atoms.
-These reagents assist in addition reaction in which, unsaturated organic compounds undergo additional reactions to become saturated.
-Compounds like alkenes and alkynes contain multiple bonds (C=C, C≡C) between their carbon atoms and the addition reaction will bring a balanced saturation in this case.
-For example; ethene is converted into ethane when heated with the catalyst nickel, it is written as shown below.
-Hence, CH2=CH2 + H2 + (Nickel catalyst) ⇨ CH3−CH3.
-In this case, nickel acts as a catalyst, which will either increase or decrease the rate of a given reaction, without it`self undergoing any chemical change.
+During the addition reaction of unsaturated organic compounds, a reagent acts in between the double-bonded or triple bonded carbon atoms.
+These reagents assist in addition reaction by allowing the unsaturated organic compounds to undergo additional reactions to convert them into saturated.
+Compounds like alkenes and alkynes contain multiple bonds (C=C, C≡C) between their carbon atoms where the addition reaction will produce a balanced saturation.
+For example; ethene is converted into ethane when heated with the catalyst nickel, it is written as ;

-A Substitution reaction is the one in which an atom or a group of atoms in the compound are replaced by another atom or group of atoms.
-These are single displacement reactions.
-For example, under the presence of Sunlight, Methane reacts with chlorine gas to produce chloromethane and hydrogen chloride.
-So, CH4 + Cl2 + Sunlight ⇨ CH3Cl + HCl.
-Here sunlight has UV rays that break down the chlorine into free radicles, which initiates the substitution reaction.
+CH4 + Cl2 + Sunlight ⇨ CH3Cl + HCl.
+Here, the sunlight has UV rays that break down the chlorine into free radicals, which initiates the substitution reaction.
 These reactions define the chemical properties of carbon compounds.